juaneacha/where-to-invest/README.md

 # Where To Invest?: Finding The State That Maximizes Real Estate Return On Investment

 ## Introduction
-As house prices continue to increase across states, knowing which states are the best to invest in has become a necessity.
+As house prices continue to increase across states, knowing which states are the best for maximizing return on investment (ROI) has become a necessity.
 Real Estate investing  is best done in places where the house pricing is low but the economy is growing.
-This is because a growing economy is a proxy for business development.
-If different businesses are opening up in a particular area, house pricing is bound to soar because of an increase in demand of a steady supply of houses.
-This in turns appreciates the value of the investment.
+This is because a growing economy is a proxy for business development which is also a proxy for appriciation.
 So, to evaluate the fitness of a state for real estate investing, the number of houses  and economy growth as shown by GDP are two factors to be examined.
+Once the top 3 states are selected based on this criteria, return on investment comparison will be made using Zillow’s ROI calculator.

 **Concepts Applied**
 - Data preprocessing in R